Frequently Asked Questions

 General

 A free, open platform for studying two foundational yoga texts: the Hatha Yoga Pradipika and Patañjali’s Yoga Sūtras.
-Both texts are presented in three layers — Devanagari script, IAST transliteration, and English translation — alongside a Sanskrit glossary, a personal practice journal, and AI study companions.
-The site is built with reverence for the tradition and without ads or dark patterns.
+Both texts are presented in Sanskrit, IAST transliteration, and English translation — alongside a 172-term glossary, a personal practice journal, and AI study companions.
+Built with reverence for the tradition.
+No ads.
+Ever.

 Anyone drawn to the classical texts of yoga — whether you’re encountering them for the first time or returning after years of practice.
-The platform is designed for self-directed study, not instruction.
-It’s a place to read, reflect, and build a personal relationship with the source material.
+HYP Yoga is designed for self-directed study, not instruction.
+It’s a place to read, reflect, and illuminate your entire practice, with the classical texts as an anchor.

 The complete texts — all 389 verses of the Hatha Yoga Pradipika and all 196 sūtras of the Yoga Sūtras — are free to read, always.
-Creating a free account unlocks personal study tools like the glossary, journal, Sparkmarks, and AI companions.
-Paid tiers add deeper features: Aspirant includes Hero Images, text and term audio, and AI journal prompts; Teacher adds Voice Sparks, AI Sparks, Text AI Sparks, and more.
+A free Starter account adds the glossary, journal, Sparkmarks, AI Companions, audio on every text page, 15 accessibility fonts, and more.
+Paid tiers add deeper study tools — see the membership page for the full picture.

 No. There are no ads on HYP Yoga, and there never will be.